Black women filmmakers: 2010s

 Ava DuVernay, became the first black woman to win the US Dramatic Directing Award at the 2012 Sundance Film Festival.
 She received an Oscar nomination for her documentary 13th (2016), and has also made history as the first black woman director to be nominated for a Golden Globe.
 DuVernay continued her career in filmmaking with A Wrinkle in Time, released in 2018 with an estimated budget surpassing $100 million, making DuVernay the first black female to direct a live-action film with a budget of that size.
 Recently, she created, co-wrote, produced and directed the Netflix drama limited series When They See Us, based on the 1989 Central Park jogger case, which has earned critical acclaim.
 The series was nominated for 16 Emmy Awards including the Primetime Emmy Award for Outstanding Limited Series and won the Critics' Choice Television Award for Best Limited Series.
 “Selma” helped Ava DuVernay become the first Black woman to be nominated for a Golden Globe for best director and the first Black female director to be nominated for best picture.
 In 2017, she was nominated for the Oscar for best documentary feature for her film “13th.”

-Issa Rae, is a writer, director, producer, and actress in the hit HBO Television show Insecure.
+Issa Rae is a writer, director, producer, and actress in the hit HBO television show Insecure.
 She started her career as a filmmaker in her dorm room at Stanford University, where she later found the inspiration for the YouTube series The Misadventures of Awkward Black Girl.
 In 2013, Rae partnered with Pharrell Williams for season 2 of The Misadventures of Awkward Black Girl on the YouTube channel IamOther.
-Since the premiere of Insecure, Issa Rae has received two Golden Globe Nominations for Best Actress – Television Series Musical or Comedy as well as a Primetime Emmy nomination for Outstanding Lead Actress in a Comedy Series.
+Since the premiere of Insecure, Rae has received two Golden Globe Nominations for Best Actress – Television Series Musical or Comedy as well as a Primetime Emmy nomination for Outstanding Lead Actress in a Comedy Series.
 Issa Rae has partnered with Columbia Pictures to promote real stories via ColorCreative, a mentorship program in Inglewood,Calif.

 Mati Diop, a French-Senegalese director was the first black female filmmaker to be included in the prestigious Cannes Film Festival competition, in 2019.
 Her film Atlantics was up for the Palme d'Or, the top honor of the Cannes competition.

 Dream Hampton in 2019 produced Surviving R. Kelly, which received a Peabody Award, an MTV Movie Award for "Best Documentary," and a Rockies Award for "Program of the Year" at the Banff World Media Festival.

 Chinonye Chukwu is a Nigerian-American filmmaker that in 2010, directed The Dance Lesson.
 She produced her first feature film Alaska-Land in 2012.
 She has written and directed Clemency in 2019, which she received the U.S. Dramatic Grand Jury Prize at 2019 Sundance for and became the first black woman to win the biggest prize.

-Marsai Martin became the youngest and youngest black female to produce a movie at the age of 13.
-She was the executive producer for the movie Little, and also the youngest to have earned a deal with any film-making studio.
+American actress and producer Marsai Martin became the youngest person ever to produce a movie at the age of 14 when she was the executive producer for the movie Little, and also the youngest to have earned a deal with any film-making studio.